lewagon/dotfiles/04-Front-End/04-Middleman/02-Over-ride-Bootstrap/README.md

 ## Background & Objectives

-When you work on a Middleman project (or a Rails app), it's very important to organize your CSS code.
-Otherwise, you can loose a lots of time in the CSS if the code is messy.
+When you work on a Middleman project (or even a Rails app), **it's crucial to organize your CSS code**.
+Otherwise, you will loose an incredible amount of time.
 Here is Le Wagon's methodology:

-- SCSS variables for fonts and colors are defined in `config/_variables.scss`.
+- Define your SCSS variables for fonts and colors in `config/_variables.scss`.
-- You can use these variables to over-ride your Bootstrap theme in `config/_bootstrap_variables.scss`
+- Use these variables to over-ride your Bootstrap theme in `config/_bootstrap_variables.scss`
-- Then your components file go in `components` (as usually).
+- Code your components in `components` (as you already know).
-- Special layout components, like `footer` and `navbar` go in a separated `layout` folder.
+- For special layout's components (like `footer`, `navbar`), put them in a separated `layout` folder.
-- Finally, small page adjustments must be put in the `pages`folder (with one SCSS file for each page like `_home.scss`, `_login.scss`, etc.).
+- Finally, code small page's adjustments in the `pages` folder (with one SCSS file for each page, e.g. `_home.scss`, `_login.scss`, etc..).

 ## Your own Bootstrap theme